 In an effort to keep costs low, many companies try to hold off on hiring new employees until it is absolutely necessary.
 This is understandable as payroll costs are often a large part of any company’s expenses, and keeping them low id a wise business decision.
 However, this often leads to a situation where a company needs to hire a new employee “yesterday” to meet their staffing needs, and the entire recruitment process is carried out in an atmosphere of crisis management.
 This rushed approach to recruitment can lead to companies hiring the wrong individuals for their open positions and even to defining the roles of those positions incorrectly.

 The negative impact that bad hires can have on a company’s productivity and morale can then far outstrip the “savings” of filling the position quickly.
 In addition, many of the positions later need to be filled again when the poorly fitting employee is released, racking up further expenses in time and money.
-It is much better to approach employee recruitment proactively, planning ahead for what new hires you will need before it is a crisis situation.
-This strategy also enables you to review your job descriptions for different positions and make sure they accurately represent the skills you need to fill evolving roles.
+One of the most common hr mistakes is not to approach employee recruitment proactively.
+The best hiring strategies avoid potential crisis situations by planning ahead and anticipating what new hires will need to do their jobs properly.
+This type of hiring strategy also enables you to review your job descriptions for different positions and make sure they accurately represent the skills you need to fill evolving roles.
 This way, when a need to hire staff arises, you are prepared to move forward and get the best possible fit for your open positions.

 Starting Out on the Wrong Foot: Outdated Onboarding Materials

-Revising an employee handbook is not on the top of anyone’s list of favorite projects to tackle, but it is an important task nonetheless.
+Revising an employee handbook is not on the top of anyone’s list of favorite projects to tackle, but it also one of the most common hr mistakes and sometimes can be a costly mistake too.
 Having outdated or inaccurate employee onboarding materials can cause a litany of problems down the road for your company.
 Some of these problems are connected to the issue of regulatory compliance; as laws and regulations change, you need to make sure that your onboarding materials accurately reflect the current legal requirements.
 Also, effective teamwork requires that all employees are on the same page, and an updated employee handbook, distributed to and signed for by all staff members, is a great way to begin this process.
 You never want new employees to have a rocky transition because a study by the Aberdeen Group has found that 90 percent of organizations believe employees make the decision to stay or leave within their first year.

 When revising your employee handbook, the following items are important elements to include: